CitizensFoundation/policy-synth/engineer/README.md

-## Policy Synth Engineer
+# Policy Synth Engineer
-Policy Synth Engineer is an automated programming tool designed for Typescript projects, utilizing multi scale AI agents to streamline coding tasks such as feature development, bug fixes, and refactoring.
-It automates extensive web research for coding assistance and is initially created for Typescript but can automate programming of any type.
+Policy Synth Engineer is an automated programming tool, utilizing multi-scale AI agents to streamline coding tasks such as feature development, bug fixes, and refactoring.
+Initially created for TypeScript, it can automate programming of any type by leveraging extensive web research for coding assistance.
+Policy Synth Engineer is a flexible, object-oriented library.

-### Limitations
+## Limitations

-* Designed for TypeScript but you can easily subclass the PsEngineerAgent and remove the loading of typescript data in your implementation there.
-You will also have to sublcass the PsEngineerInitialAnalyzer and it's System Prompt so not only to add typescript files to the Engineer's all important GPT4 context.
+- **TypeScript Focus:** Although designed for TypeScript, you can subclass the `PsEngineerAgent` to remove the loading of TypeScript data in your implementation.
+You'll also need to subclass the `PsEngineerInitialAnalyzer` and its system prompt to modify the Engineer's context beyond TypeScript files.

-* Engineer does not yet do npm installs so important to pre-install any npm packages Engineer should work on.
-This is important as Engineer will attempt to locate the typedefs .d.ts files in the node_modules/ folder and works best with the relevant typedefs in the context at all relevant times
+- **npm Package Management:** Engineer does not currently handle npm installs.
+Ensure any required npm packages are pre-installed.
+This is important as Engineer will attempt to locate the typedefs (`.d.ts` files) in the `node_modules/` folder and works best with the relevant typedefs in the context at all relevant times.

-* Engineer has only had limited testing.
-We started this project when we realized how good the gpt2 test version was at coding.
-We had initial version of Engineer ready Sunday 12.
-May and it sort of worked with GPT-4 Turbo with the automated web research enabled.
-But the day after, when we plugged in GPT-4o it's worked for all the limited issues we've sent it's way.
+- **Limited Testing:** Engineer has only had limited testing.
+The project began when we realized the potential of the GPT-4g test version (im-a-good-gpt2-chatbot) for coding.
+An initial version of Engineer was ready on Sunday, May 12th, and it sort of worked with GPT-4 Turbo with automated web research enabled enabled.
+The following day, we integrated then new GPT-4o, and it has worked for all the limited issues we've encountered so far.

-### Engineer Agent Design
+## Flexibility
+By subclassing `PsEngineerAgent`, users can customize the tool to meet their specific needs.
+This allows for the removal or modification of TypeScript data loading, as well as other adjustments to fit different programming languages or project requirements.
+This flexibility makes Policy Synth Engineer adaptable to a wide range of coding tasks and environments.

 ![PS - Engineer-1](https://github.com/CitizensFoundation/policy-synth/assets/43699/29f01ea9-6809-4f8f-be94-f7e0a9cf0425)